Land Surveyors from Outside Canada

 3. AMLS INTERNSHIP AND PROFESSIONAL EXAMS

-Land surveyors in training must complete projects and pass the professional examinations as set out by the AMLS Board of Examiners in the Course Outlines of the Milestone Examinations and the Milestone Projects and Reports.
+Land Surveyors in Training must complete projects and pass the professional examinations administered by the Board of Examiners as set forth in Appendix 15-B of By-law No. 1 (Milestone Projects and Reports) and in the Appendix 15-A of By-law No. 1 (Course Outlines of the Milestone Examinations).

 Examination fee: $100.00 + GST per exam (payable 3 months prior to examination date).
 Examinations are held twice annually.